Enhance Google Services with These 5 Add-Ons

 Even Google isn’t perfect, though.
 In fact, it’s far from it.
-While Gmail, Reader and the rest are extremely useful, there’s always room for improvement, and thanks to some excellent browser add-ons, it’s easy to upgrade our favorite Google services and make them even slicker, more accessible, and, well, just better.
+While Gmail, Reader and the rest are extremely useful, there’s always room for improvement, and thanks to some, it’s easy to upgrade our favorite Google services and make them even slicker, more accessible, and, well, just better.

 Do you have a secret desire to have all your Google services look like this?
 Your dreams can come true with the help of a browser add-on called Google Redesigned.
 At first, I assumed Google Redesigned will let me control what my Google services look like, or at least offer several redesign options to choose from, but after seeing this new look on my Gmail, Reader, Calendar and Drive, I no longer wished for control.

 If you’re a dark-theme buff, you’re going to love this redesign.
 If you’re a minimalist, you’re going to love this redesign.
 Actually, no matter who you are, you’re probably going to love it.
 Google Redesign can redesign Gmail, Google Calendar, Google Reader and Google Drive (which it still refers to as Docs).
 You can choose which of these services you want to redesign, and which you want to keep in the same old look by clicking on the add-on’s icon.

 The only caveat: some services may be slightly less responsive, depending on the service, your browser, your computer, etc. Try it out to see for yourself.